LucasETrigo/LucasETrigo/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [lucasetrigo@gmail.com](mailto:lucasetrigo@gmail.com)
-* 🤝  I'm open to collaborating on Front End - Back End projects.
+* 🤝  I'm open to collaborating on projects.

 ### Skills